Spelling in 21st Century

 General History of Spelling Reform

-including American Philological Association,
+and including American Philological Association,

 National Education Association, Chicago Tribute, and